DyaniJT/DyaniJT.github.io/_pages/research.md

 - [“Precarious Travail, Gender, and Narration in Shakespeare’s *Pericles, Prince of Tyre* and Margaret Cavendish’s *The Blazing World*.”](/assets/pdfs/Taff-Precarious-Travail.pdf){: .btn .btn--info} *Travel and Travail: Early Modern Women, English Drama, and the Wider World*.
 Eds.
 Bernadette Andrea and Patricia Akhimie.
 University of Nebraska Press.
 273-291.

 2018
-- [“Gendered Circulation and the Marital Ship of State in Jonson’s *The Staple of News*.”](/assets/pdfs/Taff-Gendered-Circulation.pdf){: .btn .btn--info} *Renaissance Drama* 46, vol. 2 (Fall 2018): 193-212. https://doi.org/10.1086/699623.
+- [“Gendered Circulation and the Marital Ship of State in Jonson’s *The Staple of News*.”](/assets/pdfs/Taff-Gendered-Circulation.pdf){: .btn .btn--info} *Renaissance Drama* 46, vol. 2 (Fall 2018): 193-212.
-- “Time, Gender, and Nonhuman Worlds.” (with Emily Kuffner and Elizabeth Crachiolo) *Gendered Temporalities in the Early Modern World*.
+- [“Time, Gender, and Nonhuman Worlds.”](/assets/pdfs/Kuffner-Cracciolo-Taff--Time-Gender-Nonhuman.pdf){: .btn .btn--info} (with Emily Kuffner and Elizabeth Crachiolo) *Gendered Temporalities in the Early Modern World*.
 Ed.
 Merry Wiesner-Hanks.
 Amsterdam University Press Gendering the Late Medieval and Early Modern World Series.
 69-92.
 - [Review:](https://readingreligion.org/9781506432625/planetary-solidarity/){: .btn .btn--info} Grace Ji-Sun Kim and Hilda P. Koster, eds. *Planetary Solidarity: Global Women’s Voices on Christian Doctrine and Climate Justice* (Fortress, 2017). *Reading Religion*.
 - [Review:](/assets/pdfs/Taff-Duckert-For-All-Waters.pdf){: .btn .btn--info} Lowell Duckert. *For All Waters: Finding Ourselves in Early Modern Wetscapes* (U of Minnesota P, 2015). *The Nautilus: A Maritime Journal of Literature, History, and Culture*, vol. IX.
 99-103.

 2015
-- “A Shipwreck of Faith: Hazardous Voyages and Contested Representations in Milton’s *Samson Agonistes*.” *Storms on Islands: Shipwreck and Island Motifs in Literature and the Arts*.
+- [“A Shipwreck of Faith: Hazardous Voyages and Contested Representations in Milton’s *Samson Agonistes*.”](/assets/pdfs/Taff-Shipwreck-Samson.pdf){: .btn .btn--info} *Storms on Islands: Shipwreck and Island Motifs in Literature and the Arts*.
 Eds.
 Brigitte Le Juez and Olga Springer.
 Brill/Rodopi.
 151-170.